 For instance, if you have an AR-15 that’s a registered SBR, you’re welcome to swap uppers and/or stocks around as much as you want.
 Change calibers, change barrel lengths, change overall lengths, etc. The underlying compliance point that prevents a change from being “permanent” is that you can revert it to Form 1 form.
 Basically, keep the upper and stock that match your Form 1 description.
 Or, don’t keep it and mail a 2-sentence letter to the ATF informing it of your new, permanent configuration.
 No permission or response from the ATF is required.

 Same process, by the way, for changing your permanent address within the same state.
 Just a notification, no permission/approval/response from the ATF required.

-This FAQ lays it out pretty clearly, but if you revert your firearm to non-NFA configuration and no longer possess the parts to configure it back into NFA land, then the firearm is officially no longer subject to the NFA.
-You can, and likely should, shoot a letter off to the ATF to inform them of this, but you don’t legally have to.
+This FAQ lays it out pretty clearly, but if you revert your firearm back to a non-NFA configuration and no longer possess the parts to re-configure it into NFA land, then the firearm is officially no longer subject to the NFA.
+You can, and likely should, shoot a letter to the ATF to inform them of this, but you don’t legally have to.
 You can now treat the gun like any other gun, from storage to transport to loaning to selling.

 These days approval of an eFiled Form 1 is taking only 3 to 6-ish weeks.
 So get out there and make yourself an SBR or other NFA item.